gboaventura93/PowerBI_PwC_Switzerland/README.md

 3. Define relevant KPIs in hiring, promotion, performance and turnover, and create a visualisation.
     ![task3](https://github.com/gboaventura93/PowerBI_PwC_Switzerland/assets/160729027/86699c7a-9bbe-442e-a8fe-eb86915a1c6a)

-You can find all the files I created in this repository.
+All the files for this project are available in my [GitHub repository](https://github.com/gboaventura93/PowerBI_PwC_Switzerland).